p. Provisions, contingent liabilities and contingent assets

 Where events occurring after the balance sheet date provide evidence of conditions that existed at the end of the reporting period, the impact of such events is adjusted within the standalone financial statements.
 Otherwise, events after the balance sheet date of material size or nature are only disclosed.

-w.
+v.
 Recent accounting pronouncements

 4. Use of Judgements and estimates

-The preparation of financial statements in conformity with the Ind AS requires judgements, estimates and assumptions to be made that affect the reported amounts of assets and liabilities on the date of the financial statements, the reported amounts of revenues and expenses during the reporting period and the disclosures relating to contingent liabilities as of the date of the financial statements.
+assumptions to be made that affect the reported amounts of assets and liabilities on the date of the financial statements, the reported amounts of revenues and expenses during the reporting period and the disclosures relating to contingent liabilities as of the date of the financial statements.
 Although these estimates are based on the management’s best knowledge of current events and actions, uncertainty about these assumptions and estimates could result in outcomes different from the estimates.
-Difference between actual results and estimates are recognised in the period in which the results are known
+Difference between actual results and estimates are recognised in the period in which the results are known or materialise.
+Estimates and underlying assumptions are reviewed on an ongoing basis.
+Any revision to accounting estimates is recognised prospectively in the current and future periods.

 Management considers the accounting estimates and assumptions discussed below to be its critical accounting estimates and, accordingly, provide an explanation of each below.
 The discussion below should also be read in conjunction with the Company’s disclosure of Material accounting policies which are provided in Note 3 to the standalone financial statements, ‘Material accounting policies’.